Akufo-Addo’s roads achievement worst under fourth republic – Minority

-The Minority in Parliament has described the achievements of President Akufo-Addo's administration on the road sector as the worst in the fourth republic.
+The Minority in Parliament has described the achievements of President Akufo-Addo administration on the road sector as the worst in the fourth republic.

 Speaking during debates on the President’s State of Nation Address, Minority Chief Whip, Governs Kwame Agbodza argued that the claim of the President is not supported by figures from the government.